ang3lo-azevedo/AIOStreams-config/README.md

 **Special thanks to Tamtaro** for creating the foundation that made this configuration possible!

+**Stream expressions and regex patterns** are sourced from **[Vidhin05/Releases-Regex](https://github.com/Vidhin05/Releases-Regex)**, providing comprehensive and up-to-date release group classifications for quality filtering.

 ## Available Versions

 This repository provides **four configuration versions** to suit different language preferences: